freddyb/homepage/content/homeasisstant_not_securable.md

 2. **Bandwidth Limitations:** A VPN could bottleneck the performance for some devices.
 3. **Device Compatibility:** Not all devices can reliably connect to a VPN.

-Given these constraints, I concluded that it's necessary to expose Home Assistant directly to the internet, which in turn introduces a security challenge: protecting the server from unauthorized access.
+Given these constraints, I concluded that it's necessary to expose Home assisstant directly to the internet, which in turn introduces a security challenge: protecting the server from unauthorized access.

 ### The Security Dilemma

 Home assistant allows authentication using username and password (and even two-factor authentication) as its primary security measure.
 While this is a solid baseline, I don't think it's sufficient in case there are security issues in home assistant itself.
 I want to provide defense in depth to protect against opportunistic attackers who regularly scan the internet for exposed systems.
+This could be applied using a reverse HTTP(S) proxy.
 However, several limitations made this impossible:

+- **Subdomains:** Home assistant could be hosted on a "secret" domain/subdomain, but I assume that DNS is not universally encrypted and leaks are to be expected.
-- **No Basic Authentication Support:** Home Assistant's mobile apps cannot handle URLs with embedded credentials (e.g., `https://user:pass@hostname`).
+- **No Basic Authentication Support:** Home assisstant's mobile apps cannot handle URLs with embedded credentials (e.g., `https://user:pass@hostname`).
-- **Path Limitations:** Home Assistant must be hosted at the root path (`/`), preventing the use of an obscure web host path to deter scanners.
+- **Path Limitations:** Home assisstant must be hosted at the root path (`/`), preventing the use of an obscure web host path to deter scanners.
+- **Authentication controls:** Home assistant responds to authentication failures without a HTTP 200 response that carries JSON data.
+This also makes it impossible to apply controls based on the amount of HTTP errors for too many authentication attempts.

 These restrictions make it basically impossible to provide additional security mechanisms like web server authentication or hiding the service behind unconventional paths.
-As a result, Home Assistant's security depends solely on its internal measures.
+As a result, Home assisstant's security depends solely on its internal measures.

 ### The Conclusion: A Disappointing State of Affairs